bwgartner/suse-doc/WP/Edge-of-Things/ReadMe.md

     is to put yourself in the role of an Edge/IoT customer/partner with low-level knowledge of K8s.
 What questions would you have?

-Summary
+<b>Summary</b>
 - Transition of Operations Technology to IT to achieve scale and agility
 - Advantages 0f Kubernetes and containers at the Edge (security policy enforcement, shorter development cycles, efficiency, scalability, consolidation of legacy platforms, etc.)
 - Analyst data on the move to containers
 - Simplify/Modernize/Accelerate

- Kubernetes and Containers
+ <b>Kubernetes and Containers</b>
  - Brief explanation on how containers differ from VMs and bare metal and advantages of each approach
  - Brief explanation on how Kubernetes works with links to references
  - What does a container/edge workflow look like?
     - Transition from waterfall to agile
     - How do I deploy an application?
 What is a Helm Chart?

- Advantages of Rancher vs. other approaches - (leave out specific companies - IHV's won't want to throw shade directly)
+ <b>Advantages of Rancher vs. other approaches</b> - (leave out specific companies - IHV's won't want to throw shade directly)
 - vs. all-in one suites (e.g. OpenShift or Tanzu) complexity & cost
 - vs. cloud vendor lock-in (e.g. EKS)
 - Agnostic to where containers sit
 - Rancher options:   K8s vs. K3s.
 Why choose one over the other for Edge?

-For those coming from a Windows IoT Environment
+<b>For those coming from a Windows IoT Environment</b>
 - Overview of the journey to containerized edge devices
 - Options:  Virtualized/hybrid vs. Windows worker nodes
 - How to virtualize a Windows IoT Server on KVM.
 How to virtualize Windows Server 2019 on KVM.
 Description/example of Cloud-init
-        - How to use Windows container hosts with Rancher
+- How to enable a Windows container hosts with Rancher

-K3s Installation Overview (point to Rancher installation guides already written.).
+<b>K3s Installation Overview</b> (point to Rancher installation guides already written.).
 Possible videos of installation process.
-    - Options:  laptop, cloud, single server, production, virtualized (vSphere or SLES KVM).   +/- for each approach (HA, ease of install, "production worthiness", "migratability") - possibly table with links to installation guides for each approach
+- Options:  laptop, cloud, single server, production, virtualized (vSphere or SLES KVM).
+    - +/- for each approach (HA, ease of install, "production worthiness", "migratability") possibly table with links to installation guides for each approach
 - Networking considerations (test bed vs. production, local DNS Server, security, etc.)
 - Options:  How to add persistent storage to K3s (on devices and via network)
 - How to add ARM-based nodes including Pi and nVidia endpoints.
 How to 'taint' them.
 - Verify operation

-Operations
+<b>Operations</b>
+- <b>Security</b>
     - What are best practices for security?
+- <b>Device Management</b>
     - How do you monitor all of the nodes in the Rancher interface?
     - How do you securely add a node to the cluster?
     - How do you plan for instances where you lose network connectivity?